LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 > :construction: Adverse events are characterized by the need to capture cause and effect, in addition to actuality,
 > severity and outcome.
 The nlp-insights service currently limits discovery to the detection of medication related
 > adverse events.
-There is no support for creating relationships with other resources to model characteristics of the event.
+There is no support for creating cause/effect/outcome relationships with
+> other resources that represent characteristics of the event.
+Standard codes such as SNOMED CT and MedDRA are NOT included
+> in the created AdverseEvent FHIR resource.
-> While detection is a significant step forward, further contributions to this feature will be needed as more
+> While detection is a significant step forward, further contributions to this feature will be needed when more
 > ACD support becomes available. :construction:

 The capabilities of the nlp-insights service are best explained using an example.